Janani0734/Apex-Orchestrator/README.md

 Built solo by **Janani R**, B.Tech Information Technology (2026), KPR Institute of Engineering and Technology, Coimbatore.

 Co-inventor on Government of India Patent No. 202641043122 A — edge-cloud AI/IoT system.

+> *Watching developers around me struggle to balance certification deadlines with back-to-back meetings inspired this project — burnout shouldn't be the price of staying technically sharp.*

 *This project was built entirely during the Agents League Hackathon (June 4–14, 2026).*